zentec/nwws-python-client/README.md

 This is a fork of jbuitt/nwws-python-client.
-A change to resolve an issue for which I responded is branch zentec-fork-master-add-ssl.
+A change to resolve an issue for which I responded is branch https://github.com/zentec/nwws-python-client/tree/zentec-fork-master-add-ssl.

-Some changes I made for my own use is in zentec-fork-master-add-ssl
+Some changes I made for my own use can be found in https://github.com/zentec/nwws-python-client/tree/zentec-fork-master-add-ssl-more.

+Fork is for tracking my own changes only, it may go away at any time.
+Please see original repo at https://github.com/jbuitt/nwws-python-client